EHBaozi/LatexSVG.jl/docs/src/man/usage.md

 """
 ```

-Now the input is significantly more concise and the output has a much more distinct look.
+The input is now significantly more concise and the output has a much more distinct look.

 One more example, just for fun: